sisoe24/vimdcc/README.md

   > Use `"` to see the list of named registers.
 Navigate it with arrow keys and select a register with `Enter`.
 The previewer automatically selects a register when it finds a match, but you can turn off this option in the setting panel by setting `Previewer auto insert` to `False`.

-#### Clipboard Register
+* `clipboard`

   The clipboard register in VimDCC stores a list of the last copied text snippets, acting as a snippet manager.
 It's a circular buffer with a fixed size, where you can decide how many snippets to keep.
 When it's full, the oldest snippet is removed.
 Like the `named` preview panel, you can press `'` to access the clipboard register, displayed in an interactive window, where you can navigate the list with arrow keys and select a snippet by pressing Enter.

 ## Keybindings

 Some of the keybinding are different from the Vim implementation.
 This is still a work in progress and I will probably change some of the keybindings in the future.

 - `Alt+r` - Redo
-- `'` - Show clipboard panel
+- `\` - Show clipboard panel (backslash)
-- `"` - Show named panel
+- `'` - Show named panel (single quote)
-- `\``- Show marks panel
+- `` ` ``- Show marks panel (backtick)

 ## Installation